Ali Erbaş: Controversy

 Ali Erbaş, in his capacity as the head of the directorate of religious affairs, has stated during a sermon in the Hagia Sophia on the 24 April 2020 that homosexuality leads to illnesses, which drew criticism from the Bar Associations of Ankara and Diyarbakır.
 Both Bar associations resulted being investigated for insulting religious values over their critical remarks on Ali Erbaş.
-During the dispute, Erbas was supported by the Recep Tayyip Erdogan who mentioned that an assault on the Diyanets head would not be tolerated.
+During the dispute, Erbas was supported by the Recep Tayyip Erdogan who mentioned that an assault on the Diyanet's head would not be tolerated.
 Erbaş also claimed that HIV and all the evil and pandemics in the world are caused by homosexuality.
+A student in Istanbul Technical University faced disciplinary action after distributing a leaflet that called Erbaş "reactionary".

 Personal life

 Ali Erbaş is married and has four children.